NCBI-Hackathons/MetagenomicAntibioticResistance/README.md

 ## F.A.Q.
 1. How to cite?

 Tsang H, Moss M, Fedewa G et al. NastyBugs: A simple method for extracting antimicrobial resistance information from metagenomes [version 1; referees: awaiting peer review].
-F1000Research 2017, 6:1971 (doi:10.12688/f1000research.12781.1)
+F1000Research 2017, 6:1971 [doi: 10.12688/f1000research.12781.1](https://f1000research.com/articles/6-1971/)

 2. How to use?